umair-akb/umair-akb/README.md

 # Hi 👋 I'm Umair.

-I have the privilege of being able to work with an incredibly intelligent team to tackle very complex problems.
+I have the privilege of being able to work alongside an incredibly intelligent team to tackle very complex problems.
 I look forward to everyday.

 ![tesla](ezgif.com-gif-maker.gif)